draman3190/Snapshotalyzer-30000/README.md

 <--project=PROJECT>''

-*command* is instances, volumes, or snapshots *subcommand* depends on command, generally is list, stop, and start *project* is optional
+*command* is instances, volumes, or snapshots *subcommand* depends on command, generally is list, stop, and start or reboot.
+*project* still optional but --force option added in hopes to be more organized and allow for more project label usage.